reindertpelsma/WireguardP2P/README.md

 If the remote device is behind a router that uses port randomization but its consistent across multiple UDP connections, then P2P will still fail.
 If only the client is behind such a NAT, then the connection just succeeds, as it is not a requirement that the ListeningPort matches the port the python scripts registers.
 This is therefore extremely rare, and most implementations either just keep the source port or randomize it for every state.

-If the remote device or client does NOT have NAT but is still behind a firewall that blocks inbound connections, then it is for P2P the same NAT as one that keeps source ports consistent and without port collision resolution.
+If the remote device or client does NOT have NAT but is still behind a firewall that blocks inbound connections, for example in networks where clients directly get a public IPv4 assigned, then in that case you are lucky as P2P have even a higher chance to succeed.
+You do not need any extra configuration on clients or remote device for networks without NAT.

 ## IPv6
 If IPv6 is tunneled inside the wireguard tunnel, then it has no effect on the setup.
 If IPv6 is used as wireguard endpoints, then this project can still be relevant.
 Even though IPv6 usually does not use NAT, many still block inbound connections, which can be punch holed to establish a P2P connection.
+Because IPv6 does not have NAT makes IPv6 better suited for P2P.
 The project has not been tested with IPv6.

 ## Hardcoding listening port
 It is recommended to hardcode a listening port on the client.
 This ensures that the client uses the same source port when connecting to both peers (public server and remote device) so the client endpoint matches, despite the fact that most implementations keep the randomized source port consistent across multiple peers when ListeningPort is not specified, its better to fix it as wireguard protocol itself does not explicitly mandate that the source port should be consistent when ListeningPort is not defined.